artcom/watchdog/README.md

     </UdpControl>

-- The \<UdpControl> root-node enabled the udp control functionality of the watchdog
+- The \<UdpControl> root-node enabled the udp control functionality of the watchdog The watchdog will return all messages to the client using the sender port.
   Attributes:
     \<port>    - port the watchdog will listen to
-    optional:
-        \<returnport>    - port the watchdog will answer to

 Optional:
 - \<IpWhitlelist> defines a list of ip-adresses, for which the watchdog allows udp control